 Without the expertise of professionals who turn cutting-edge technology into actionable insights, Big Data is nothing.
 Today, more and more organizations are opening up their doors to big data and unlocking its power—increasing the value of a data scientist who knows how to tease actionable insights out of gigabytes of data.

 It’s become a universal truth that modern businesses are awash with data.
-Last year, McKinsey estimated that big data initiatives in the US healthcare system “could account for $300 billion to $450 billion in reduced healthcare spending, or 12 to 17 percent of the $2.6 trillion baseline in US healthcare costs”.
+Last year, McKinsey estimated that big data initiatives in the US healthcare system “could account for $300 billion to $450 billion in reduced healthcare spending or 12 to 17 percent of the $2.6 trillion baselines in US healthcare costs”.
 On the other hand, though, bad data is estimated to be costing the US roughly $3.1 trillion a year.

 It is becoming clear by the day that there is enormous value in data processing and analysis—and that is where a data scientist steps into the spotlight.
-Executives have heard of how data science is a sexy industry, and how data scientists are like modern-day superheroes, but most are still unaware about the value a data scientist holds in an organization.
+Executives have heard of how data science is a sexy industry, and how data scientists are like modern-day superheroes, but most are still unaware of the value a data scientist holds in an organization.
 Let’s take a look at the benefits of data science.